Outsourced vs. In-House Accounting: What’s Best for Your Business?

 Conclusion

 We examined costs – factoring salaries, benefits and overheads.
-We scrutinized skill levels and expertise needed.
+We scrutinized the kill levels and expertise needed.
 Scalability and flexibility?
-Checked those boxes too.
+Checked those boxes, too.

 Data security can’t be overlooked; it’s been given due attention here as well.
-Ultimately, your business’ unique needs dictate the choice between outsourced vs in-house accounting: what’s best for your business?
+Ultimately, your business’s unique needs dictate the choice between outsourced vs in-house accounting: what’s best for your business?

 In a nutshell: take stock of your financial resources, assess growth plans, consider data protection requirements then make an informed decision!